canokaue/ImmunoLynk/README.md

 Server built on Flask using an HTTP API.
 All requests are handled then sent to an IPFS Blockchain instance running on AWS EC2.
 Infura's [API](https://infura.io/docs) was used to connect to a public IPFS node and register the data permanently or temporarily (depends on the PIN variable in server.py).

-For production, a private node implementation example is providade in the /private_ipfs_node folder, courtesy of [dfile.app](dfile.app).
+For production, a private node implementation example is provided in the /private_ipfs_node folder, courtesy of [dfile.app](dfile.app).

 The endpoins are: